-If you have any query regarding the placement, make sure to get in touch with either a Practice Educator or the APPEL Operations Team (contact details on page 28).
+If you have any queries regarding the placement, make sure to get in touch with either a Practice Educator or the APPEL office (contact details on page 29).

 Abbreviations and Definitions

 Affiliation for Pharmacy Practice Experiential Learning (APPEL) - A collaboration between the three Schools of Pharmacy to manage the experiential learning placements for the integrated pharmacy programmes.